Ultra Skinny NeoPixel 1515 LED Strip 4mm wide - 0.5 meter long - 75 LEDs

 There are 75 LEDs in this half-meter strip (so, the density is 150 RGB LEDs per meter), and you can control each LED individually!
 Yes, that's right, this is the digitally-addressable type of LED strip.
 You can set the color of each LED's red, green and blue component with 8-bit PWM precision (so 24-bit color per pixel).
 The LEDs are controlled by shift-registers that are chained up down the strip so you can shorten or lengthen the strip.
 Only 1 digital output pin are required to send data down.
 The PWM is built into each LED-chip so once you set the color you can stop talking to the strip and it will continue to PWM all the LEDs for you

 The strip is made of flexible PCB material, with some tape on the back.
 It does not come with weatherproof sheathing.
 You can cut this stuff pretty easily with wire cutters, there are cut-lines every 7mm / 0.27" (1 LED each).
-The power/ground pads are on the top, the signal pad on the bottom.
+The data/ground pads are on the top, the power pad on the bottom.
 You can carefully solder to the copper pads and you're good to go.
 Of course, you can also connect strips together to make them longer, just watch how much current you need!
 We have a 5V/4A supply that should be able to drive 1 meter and a 5V/10A supply that can drive up to 10 meters (depending on use) You must use a 5V DC power supply to power these strips, do not use higher than 6V or you can destroy the entire strip

 These come in half meter strips with some short wires connected to the input pins.
 If you buy multiples, you will get multiple half meter strips, they will not come on a continuous strip!